-The subject property is not under a Williamson Act agricultural land conservation contract.
+The subject property is existing public street rights-of-way and is not under a Williamson Act agricultural land conservation contract.
 Therefore, the proposed project on the subject site will not affect existing agriculturally zoned or Williamson Act contract parcels.

-The proposed project will not conflict with any forest land or Timberland Production or result in any loss of forest land.
+The proposed project will not conflict with any forest land or Timberland Production or result in any loss of forest land as no such operations or lands exist within the City of Fresno limits.